folio-org/mod-graphql/tests/README.md

 This is an old copy of the `ramls` directory from `mod-inventory-storage`, which was statically copied into the `mod-graphql` repository, and is always available and unchanging.
 This is what is used for actually running `mod-graphql` from Docker (e.g. as part of a FOLIO installation).

-It introduced to make it easier for Docker to run mod-graphql with a useful set of RAMLs and JSON Schemas, not needing to pull in part of the `mod-inventory-storage` source code at deployment time.
+It was introduced to make it easier for Docker to run mod-graphql with a useful set of RAMLs and JSON Schemas, not needing to pull in part of the `mod-inventory-storage` source code at deployment time.
 This has proved a mixed blessing.
 It makes this software easier to deploy, but means that the schemas it gets deployed with tend to drift from the master copies.

 ### ... which means?